 - Ability to effectively communicate verbally and in written communications

-The University of Alabama at Birmingham is a public research university that was established in 1936.
-The University offers 140 different areas of study, 12 academic divisions that offer bachelor’s master’s doctoral, and professional degrees.
-The University’s health system was launched in 1978 and today is one of the largest academic medical centers in the U.S.
+The University of Alabama at Birmingham (UAB) is a public research university that was established in 1936.
+The university offers 140 different areas of study, 12 academic divisions that offer bachelor’s master’s doctoral, and professional degrees.
+The university’s health system was launched in 1978 and today is one of the largest academic medical centers in the U.S.

 - Domestic or international health directors